 The king was then advised that the army was unreliable.
 The soldiers might refuse to fire on the people.
 So Louis backed down from using force.
 In one stroke the king's authority evaporated.

 Following the fall of the Bastille Paris was given a new city government with a man named Bailly as mayor.
 To preserve law and order in Paris a citizen's militia was formed.
 It was called the National Guard and it was led by a man named Lafayette.

 A wave of unrest then swept rural France.
 It was known as the La Grand Peur (Great Fear).
-Rumours spread that the aristocrats had hired brigands to take revenge on the peasants.
-(At a time when people were anxious and desperate rumours spread quickly).
+Rumors spread that the aristocrats had hired brigands to take revenge on the peasants.
+(At a time when people were anxious and desperate rumors spread quickly).
 The peasants grabbed arms to defend themselves.
-When the bands of brigands failed to materialise the peasants turned on their masters.
+When the bands of brigands failed to appear the peasants turned on their masters.

 The peasants had always been burdened with feudal dues to their lords.
 Now they seized and burned records of feudal dues.
 In some cases they sacked or burned buildings.

 Alarmed the National Assembly decided the only way to calm the situation was to abolish feudal dues as soon as possible.
 On the night of 4 August 1789 the assembly voted to scrap the feudal privileges of the nobility in France.

 On 26 August 1789 the Assembly voted for the Declaration of the Rights of Man and the Citizen.
 It declared that all men are born free and equal.
 Arbitrary arrest and imprisonment were outlawed.
 Furthermore in future all appointments to public posts would be open to everybody and would be solely on the basis of ability.

 However the economic situation in France grew worse.
 The price of bread continued to rise and the ordinary people grew more desperate.